mdnogueira/azure-docs.pt-pt/articles/storage/storage-dotnet-how-to-use-files.md

 CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
     Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-// Create a CloudFileClient object for credentialed access to File storage.
+// Create a CloudFileClient object for credentialed access to Azure File storage.
 CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

 // Get a reference to the file share we created previously.